samersm/fluorite/README.md

 * brew upgrade ruby     //To update ruby with brew

+* rvm list rubies       //Check if rvm is installed

 * rvm install ruby-2.4.1  // To update ruby with rvm

 * rvm --default use 2.4.1   // To upgrade ruby in c9